bfrench9098/demo/README.md

 ## Added a line to the file

-I decided to change the wole line that was conflicted
+I decided to change the wole line that was conflicted.

+added a new line.